markvanderloo/lumberjack/pkg/README.md

 #### Add logging capabilities to existing analyses scripts

-Start tracking changes by adding two lines of code to an existing script.
+Start tracking changes by adding a single line of code to an existing script.

 ```
 # contents of 'script.R'

+mydata <- read.csv("path/to/my/data.csv")

+# add this line after reading the data:
 start_log(mydata, logger=simple$new())

 # Existing data analyses code here...

-dump_log(file="mylog.csv")
 ```
 Next, run the script using `lumberjack::run()`, and read the logging info.